-In 2018-2019 the quarterly market size of consumer electronics was around 30 billion yuan.
+In 2018-2019 the quarterly market size of consumer electronics in China was around 30 billion yuan.
 However, in the first quarter of 2020 during the COVID-19 outbreak, Chinese consumer electronics market size dropped to approximately 20.9 billion yuan.

 Data Source: Statista, Chinese consumer electronics market revenue growth